gupta-sanchit/Python-Projects/README.md

 # Python-Mini-Projects
 This repository contains various short python projects.
-By practicing these projects you can increase your python skills.
+By practicing these projects you can increase your command over the language.